DannyBen/audio_addict/README.md

 Install
 --------------------------------------------------

-Please note that in order to use this gem you need to have a premium account at one of the AudioAddict networks.
+Please note that in order to use this gem you need to have an AUdioAddict account (free or premium) at one of the AudioAddict networks.

 ```
 $ gem install audio_addict